 This list does not represent the entire market.
-To rank the high-yield savings accounts you’re most likely to be considering, we began by analyzing 32 of the most commonly reviewed and searched-for high-yield savings accounts, as well as the top 25 commercial U.S. banks.
+To rank the high-yield savings accounts you’re most likely to be considering, we began by analyzing more than 30 of the most commonly reviewed and searched-for high-yield savings accounts, as well as the top 25 commercial U.S. banks.

 Then, we eliminated any accounts that charge a monthly maintenance fee or require a minimum opening deposit of more than $100.
 With so many banks offering good APYs on high-yield online savings accounts, we think most people can and should stick to banks that don’t charge monthly service fees.